Visitors at Butchart Gardens, Victoria BC

 The carousel features 30 hand-carved wooden animals and chariots.
 It’s decorated with carved roses and other flowers.
 It also contains 22 hand-painted horses that date back to the early 1900s.

 While you’ll find this unique attraction within the 700 square metre Children’s Pavilion.
-Visitors of all ages can enjoy a ride on what is one of the only operational Edwardian carousels in North America.
+Visitors of all ages can enjoy a ride on one of North America’s only operational Edwardian carousels for just $2.00.

 Mediterranean Garden